Video Killed the Radio Star: Development and composition

 The song includes instrumentation of drums, bass guitar, electric guitar, synth strings, piano, glockenspiel, marimbas and other futuristic, twinkly sounds, and vocals.
 Downes used a Solina, Minimoog and Prophet-5 to create the overdubbed orchestral parts.
-Both the male and female voices differ to give a tonal and historical contrast.
-When Langan was interviewed in December 2011, he believed the male vocal was recorded through either a dynamic Shure SM57, SM58, Sennheiser MD 421, or STC 4038 ribbon microphone, and that four or five takes had to be done.
-The male voice echoes the song's theme in the tone of the music, initially limited in bandwidth to give a "telephone" effect typical of early broadcasts, and uses a Mid-Atlantic accent resembling that of British singers in the 1950s and '60s.
+The male and female voices differ to give a tonal and historical contrast.
+When Langan was interviewed in December 2011, he said he believed that the male vocal was recorded through either a dynamic Shure SM57, SM58, Sennheiser MD 421, or STC 4038 ribbon microphone, and that four or five takes were done.
+The male voice echoes the song's theme in the tone of the music, initially limited in bandwidth to give a "telephone" effect typical of early broadcasts, and the singer uses a Mid-Atlantic accent resembling that of British singers of the 1950s and '60s.
 The Vox AC30 amplifier was used to achieve the telephone effect, and Gary Langan says he was trying to make it "loud without cutting your head off".
-Gary Langan and Trevor Horn also tried using a bullhorn, but they found it too harsh.
-Langan later compressed and EQ'd the male vocals, and he said that doing the compression for old-style vocal parts was a "real skill".
-The female vocals are panned in the left and right audio channels, and sound more modern and have a New York accent.
+Langan and Horn also tried using a bullhorn, but they found it too harsh.
+Langan later compressed and EQ'ed the male vocals, and he said that doing the compression for old-style vocal parts was a "real skill".
+The female vocals are panned in the left and right audio channels, and they sound more modern and have a New York accent.

 The single version of "Video Killed the Radio Star" lasts for 3 minutes and 25 seconds.
 The album version plays for 4 minutes and 13 seconds, about 48 seconds longer than the single version, as it fades into a piano and synth coda, titled "Polythene Symphonia", which ends with a brief sampling of the female vocals.